 Functionality

-by changing types of algorithms.
-If run the algorithm more than one initialization, the khaplotype
+The code below shows how to use khaplotype by changing types of algorithms.
+If run the algorithm more than one initialization, the khaplotype function will return results of the initialization with the maximum total_best_criterion, which is the best solution among all of the initializations.

 # Clustering an amplicon dataset and run three initializations with default algorithm ("FASTQ_HW_EFFICIENT")